lilphd99/Hangman/README.md

 # Hangman

-Simple Hangman game with using Python.
-Made it so that I could play around
+Simple Hangman game with using Python to test python skills